transcom/mymove-docs/docs/adrs/0077-permanently-store-origin-duty-gbloc.md

 ## Problem Statement

-In our current database structure, GBLOCs are stored in the `postal_code_to_gblocs` as a one-to-many value - one GBLOC can represent many postal codes - and MTOs associate to GBLOCs using the `origin_duty_location_to_gbloc` view.
+In our current database structure, GBLOCs are stored in the `postal_code_to_gblocs` as a one-to-many value - one GBLOC can represent many postal codes - and move origin duty locations associate to GBLOCs using the `origin_duty_location_to_gbloc` view.
 The view queries the `postal_code_to_gblocs` table on every read to fetch the GBLOC associated with the origin postal code on the
 MTO while having the benefit of behaving like a table that can be joined in other queries.